reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-totalcount-of-files-folders-items-in-tenant.md

 ---
-title: "Inventory SharePoint Files, Folders, and Items with PnP PowerShell"
+title: "Get Total Count of SharePoint Files, Folders, and Items with PnP PowerShell"
 date: 2024-07-05T07:17:21+01:00
-tags: ["PowerShell", "Inventory","Excel for business"]
+tags: ["PowerShell", "Inventory","SharePoint Online","Libraries","Lists"]
-featured_image: '/posts/images/Powershell-inventory-of-Files-Folders-Items-in-Tenant/example.png'
+featured_image: '/posts/images/powershell-get-totalcount-of-files-folders-items-in-tenant/example.png'
 draft: false
 ---

-# Inventory SharePoint Files, Folders, and Items with PnP PowerShell
+# Get Total Count of SharePoint Files, Folders, and Items with PnP PowerShell

-This post covers the use of PnP PowerShell module to get an inventory of files, folders, and list items across SharePoint tenant.
+This PowerShell script powered by PnP PowerShell can help to get total count of files, folders, and list items across SharePoint tenant.
 This script is invaluable for administrators looking to perform audits, verify data migrations, or simply keep tabs on the content sprawl within their environments.
-The use case of this script was to get a total number of items that would be ingested into a third party application Records365 by RecordPoint to ensure the number tally for compliance purposes and identify any gaps.
+The use case of this script was to get a total number of items that would be ingested into a third party application Records365 (provided by RecordPoint) to ensure the number tally for compliance purposes and identify any gaps.

 ## Script Overview